Avin008/Do-You-Know-Me/README.md

 # Do-You-Know-Me

-It's a web based quiz about how much you know me. - Avinash Mahananda(Developer)
+It's a web based quiz about how much you know me. - Avinash Mahananda

 # How to use:
 Step.1 Enter your Name.